Scam Detective

 Prerecorded voice calls account for 47.9% of FCC complaints with call type data.
 Live voice calls represent 36.2%.
 Text messages make up 9.5% of complaints, reflecting the growing shift toward SMS-based scams.
 Text scams keep growing partly because phone companies have gotten better at filtering fake robocalls.
 Carriers now verify that a call actually comes from the number shown on your caller ID (a system called STIR/SHAKEN), so scammers who used to disguise their phone number find it harder to get through.
 With that door closing, more of them are switching to text messages instead.

 2.6 million complaints a year, rising 11.6% in twelve months, with debt reduction scams and government impersonators doing the most damage.
 The daily volume keeps climbing, text scams are picking up where blocked robocalls left off, and the FTC's own categories can't keep up with how fast the tactics shift.
-The complaints are public record.
-The patterns they reveal are hard to ignore.
+The underlying data is public record at the FTC and FCC.
+The patterns it reveals are hard to ignore.